Who Is Jonathan Little?

 So, the first thing you might ask, and rightfully so, is who is this guy and why does he claim he can teach you how to play poker?

-Jonathan Little was born in Florida in 1984, and, according to his biography, he’s loved playing games from a very early age.
+Jonathan Little was born in Florida in 1984, and, according to his biography, he learned poker rules and started playing this game from a very early age.
 As soon as he turned 18, Jonathan focused on online poker and managed to run up his initial deposit of $50, starting with $0.25/$0.50 Limit games and to move up to $15/$30 tables.

 After a couple of years, he decided to quit college and his full-time job to play poker full time.
 Since $30/$60 were the highest Limit Hold’em stakes at the time, he turned to sit and go tournaments.
 Once again, he had to face a learning curve as playing sit and goes was quite different to limit cash games.